-The amount of nudity we see in television and film is astronomically higher than ever before.
-Shows like Game of Thrones and Girls show stars in the buff on almost a weekly basis.
-While scenes involving baring it all have been relegated to "gratuitous" in the past, the purpose and discussion behind those scenes is starting to change.
+The amount of nudity in television and film is astronomically higher than ever before.
+Shows like Game of Thrones and Girls showed stars in the buff on an almost weekly basis.
+While scenes involving baring it all have been relegated to "gratuitous" in the past, the purpose and discussion behind those scenes is changing.
 Now, naked scenes can be viewed as empowering, poignant, and even necessary to storytelling for these films and TV shows.
-But that doesn't necessarily mean the Hollywood landscape has been scrubbed clean of its blatantly titillating scenes either, especially in regards to women.
+But that doesn't necessarily mean the Hollywood landscape has been scrubbed clean of blatantly titillating scenes either, especially regarding women.

 While baring it all is a deal-breaker for some, stripping down is a no-brainer for others.
 Actresses like Mary-Louise Parker and Emmy Rossum frequently go naked for their roles on their racier Showtime shows.
 But that doesn't necessarily mean they're happy about all the scenes that come their way.
 Female celebrity naked scenes will always be a source of controversy and criticism.
 Gender inequality within the industry is to blame for that, especially when considering the unequal portrayal of showing skin between men and women on-screen.
 But what do these women think about these scenes themselves?
 Here's a roundup of popular actresses' opinions on baring it all for the camera.

-Emilia Clarke has been pretty vocal about her scenes in Game of Thrones, but she's also been ambivalent on her stance on them.
-After Season 4 of Game of Thrones, Clarke vowed to never to get naked for the show again.
-She told interviewers in 2015 that "sex scenes should be more subtle," saying that she'd be participating in fewer of them in upcoming seasons of the show.
+Emilia Clarke has been pretty vocal about her scenes in Game of Thrones, but she's also been ambivalent about n her stance on them.
+After Season 4 of Game of Thrones, Clarke vowed never to get naked for the show again.
+She told interviewers in 2015 that "sex scenes should be more subtle," saying she'd be participating in fewer of them in upcoming seasons of the show.
 "I'm British, so I cringe at that sort of thing anyway.
 I can't stand it," she added.

 Clarke clarified her statements later, claiming they were taken out of context.
 "Sometimes explicit scenes are required and make sense for the characters/story, as they do in Westeros.
 If it’s gratuitous for gratuitous sake, then I will discuss with a director on how to make it more subtle," she said.